mavenn/watchbots-gae-python/README.markdown

 GET: http://yourapp.appspot.com/yourbot/stream-id.json

-Clean the append .json extension
+Clear the "append .json extension" checkbox

 Leave the "Use POST with _method instead of DELETE or PUT" unchecked